Substra/hlf-k8s/README.md

     Make sure you have correctly set your `/etc/hosts`file too.

     You are ready to use the substrabac backend with this ledger network.

-- Follow the instructions in the substrabac project for being able to query/invoke the ledger with the data created by the run container.